LineageOS/android_device_xiaomi_mi89xx-mainline/README.md

 - `Revert "staging: remove ashmem"` (Fixes media codec)
 - `Revert "dm: fix copying after src array boundaries"` (Fixes kernel crash during APEX mount on 6.15+)
 - `Revert "dm: always update the array size in realloc_argv on success"` (Fixes kernel crash during APEX mount on 6.15+)

+## Notes for `mi8916` target

+- The target may boot only on Redmi 2 (`wt88047`) as of now.
+- The target uses SD card for `/data` mountpoint.
+Make sure to have a SD card with 2 GB size at minimum inserted.

+## Notes for `mi89x7` target

+- The target uses tinyhal audio HAL by default, however not all devices has tinyhal configuration file yet.
+To boot on the unsupported devices, run `export TARGET_AUDIO_HAL=default-aidl`.
+- The target uses Swiftshader graphics by default, due to the fact that Mesa does not work properly on devices with Adreno 505 GPU.
+To get smoother graphics experience on devices with Adreno 306 GPU, run `export TARGET_GRAPHICS=mesa`.